Running Your Business

 What Do Health Coaches Focus on?

-Here are a few specific ways that health coaches work with clients to achieve improved health:
+Here are a few specific ways that health coaches work with clients to support improved health:

-Many chronic health conditions, such as diabetes, heart disease, and obesity, are effectively managed through lifestyle changes like healthy eating and regular physical activity.
+Many chronic health conditions, such as diabetes, heart disease, and obesity, can be managed through lifestyle changes like healthy eating and regular physical activity.
 Health coaches assist individuals in developing the knowledge, skills, and motivation needed to make these changes.

 Behavior Change